jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 \begin{equation*}
 x^2 + y^2 = R^2
 \end{equation*}
+The two coordinates are linked by an equation that constrains them, so we indeed have only one degree of freedom in the end.

 Similarly, a sphere (a two-dimensional object) can be studied in a space with a third dimension, i.e. three coordinates $(x,y,z)$ linked by the equation:
 \begin{equation*}
 x^2 + y^2 + z^2 = R^2